UK Secondary · Physics · GCSE & A-Level

 For physics teachers who are sick of generic AI.

-If you've tried ChatGPT to write a physics question, you already know the problem.
+If you've tried a generic chatbot to write a physics question, you already know the problem.
 Plausible-looking, often wrong, and you end up re-doing the maths anyway.
 Print My Lesson was built because that wasn't good enough.

-HODs building shared resource libraries for their departments
+HODs building shared resource libraries across their physics team

 NQTs and ECTs who need exam-aligned scaffolding they can trust

-Experienced teachers covering unfamiliar topics (required practicals, A2 options)
+Experienced teachers covering unfamiliar topics (required practicals, A2 optional modules)

-Cover supervisors and non-specialists who need something classroom-ready, fast
+Cover supervisors and non-specialists who need something classroom-ready quickly

 Real examples